BY: Troy Murphy | August 2016

 The natural feeling responses to experience give both wisdom and limiting bias.
 As cognitive creatures, we need to examine what we are feeling, how we interpret that feeling, and determine the utility of our natural inclinations.

 Emotions get a bad rap.
 The survival purpose of internal affects is frequently ignored, touting positive feelings as wonderful and negative feelings as an illness in need of a cure.
-Our misguided relationship with internal reactions to life invites rascal manipulations of experience directed a single purpose of enhancing present moment joy.
+Our misguided relationship with internal reactions to life invites rascal manipulations of experience directed at the single purpose of enhancing present moment joy.
 Emotions (a derivative of feeling states) have a purpose, constructed from culture, feeling and experience they motivate action.
 Effectively harnessing emotions to act appropriately creates well-being.
 Ignoring the complexity and acting blindly invites chaos.

 We store experiences in explicit and implicit memories.
-The experience doesn’t stand alone; the individualized interpretation gives meaning and surrounding environment and emotion creates context, all the elements gives importance or indifference to an event.
+The experience doesn’t stand alone; the individualized interpretation gives meaning and the surrounding environment and emotion creates context, all the elements gives importance or indifference to an event.
 These exposures create the lens from which we see the present.
 We naturally feel life through the biases of the past.
 It must be this way to refine and expedite responses.
 We need a foundation to interpret and predict the importance of new encounters, and then wisely engage.
 This process is largely subconscious.

 Evaluations would be meaningless without knowledge to weigh the importance of perceived factors.
 Our predictions would be chaotic shots in the dark.
 When experiencing the present, we raid memory banks, identify associations and the body responds with pleasure or displeasure; the feelings flood neural pathways, assigning meaning, and motivating action.
 A small sound, sight or smell triggers buried memories that activate biological responses.
 Utilizing the past, we artfully create a coherent story around the present.